Exploring Identity and Gender Constructs with Internationally-Acclaimed Children’s Book Author, Craig Pompranz

 It’s ironic, because Craig talks about creating silence in his interview - one of his favorite and perhaps most intimate experiences as a performer.
 You’ll want to hear him talk about that too!

-Different - A Song to go with Made by Raffi
+Different - A Song to Go with Made by Raffi

 Song composer Amanda McBroom (who wrote Bette Midler’s The Rose) and Michele Brourman (The Land Before Time series) wrote this song for Craig to sing after reading Made by Raffi.
 It’s beautiful.